chromebrew/chromebrew/.github/PULL_REQUEST_TEMPLATE.md

 (let GitHub automatically close an issue when this pull request gets merged)

 ## Before you submit a pull request
-This template is not neccessary when you do simple things like updating packages to the latest version.
+This template is not necessary when you do simple things like updating packages to the latest version.
 But in doubt, it's always better so provide some information.

 ## Description
 Provide a description, what your changes do and why they are important

 Please link issues and other pull requests connected to this one.

-## Addtional information
+## Additional information
 Mention things we might need to know.
 Like:

 Works properly: